 Cult movies are born, not made.
 That is to say, genuine cult films build their following slowly – they are often attempts at mainstream filmmaking that never really worked for a mass audience, but over a period of years, found a devoted following of people who could see something unique, different and out of the ordinary in that film.

-I’m sure director Alex Orr is more than happy to see his film labelled as a ‘cult movie’, because that was clearly what he was aiming at, just as cynically as any Troma movie.
-And you also suspect this film was deliberately designed to appeal to festival critics, who Iit was hoped would take its smug coolness as being the real thing.
+I’m sure director Alex Orr is more than happy to see his film labelled as a ‘cult movie’, because that was clearly what he was aiming at.
+And you also suspect this film was deliberately designed to appeal to festival critics, who It was hoped would take its smug coolness as being the real thing.
 More fool them if they fell for it.
 In reality, Blood Car is a one-joke film stretched out to 75 minutes (it feels longer) with piss-poor production values and ‘variable’ performances.

 There’s possibly an amusing short film in here somewhere, but this film feels very long, and the less-than-subtle narrative messages are both relentless and annoying.
 Brune has all the charisma of a log, former child-star Chlumsky, the only cast-member to come close to being an actor, is wasted and Rowlett makes for an unconvincing would-be slut.
 A sub-plot about shady government agents – most of whom look about fifteen – doesn’t help things along.

 Blood Car has some gratuitous nudity and cheesy gore – but not enough of either to compensate for the lack of humour (this film is nowhere near as funny as it thinks it is), sloppy filmmaking and lousy acting.